shaye059/Petrichor/README.md

 A journal-keeping social media app aimed at encouraging users to reflect on memories.

 This app was created for a class project and therefore we were under a very restricted timeline while creating it.
 For most of us it was our first android application and first time using a database.
-The whole development process was under 3 months and we were a team of 5.
-We plan on continuing work on the app even though the project has been submitted.
+The entire development process was under 3 months.

 Version 1.0: This app is still in a beta version.
-Most parts work, however there are some crashes which are assumed to be due to lag between the database and the app.
-If this is the case, adding some simple try catch statements with a slight wait period should fix these issues.
-There are also some formatting issues with text on certain API's which will also be fixed.
+Most parts work, however there are some formatting issues with text on certain devices.

 It should also be noted that in the current version, adding a friend works as following someone.
 The person who has added the other can view their highlights, but the person who has been added cannot see who has added them unless